pgxn/rfcs/text/0003-meta-spec-v2.md

 ## Future possibilities

-Successful adoption of this standard will mean most extensions use it to distribute on PGXN.
+Successful adoption of this standard will mean most extensions use it to distribute on [PGXN].
 We'll separately need an initiative to work with extension authors to onboard them into PGXN, perhaps by pull requests adding the metadata and CI workflows.

 Or perhaps in the future we'll be able to recognize extensions on GitHub and other repositories and automatically index them.
 Seems tricky without [Go-style module paths].

+The real success of this standard will be apparent in binary distribution automation.
+The goal is for the metadata to be sufficient sufficient to automate dependency resolution and binary packaging of 99% of the distributions on PGXN.

 ## See Also ##